unawaz1996/miscellaneous/SpliceAI/README.md

 - [ ] Delete all files created in this pipeline other than the final ones

 - [ ]  Compile this into a pipeline (WDL or Snakemake)

+## Writing a sequential slurm script or writing a wdl

+Sequential slurm script can be written as

+`srun -N 1 bash split_vcf.sh 0`
+`srun -N 1 bash split_chrom.sh 1`